Faiyum: Ancient history

 Under the Roman Empire, Arsinoë became part of the province of Arcadia Aegypti.
 To distinguish it from other cities of the same name, it was called "Arsinoë in Arcadia".

 With the arrival of Christianity, Arsinoë became the seat of a bishopric, a suffragan of Oxyrhynchus, the capital of the province and the metropolitan see.
 Michel Le Quien gives the names of several bishops of Arsinoë, nearly all of them associated with one heresy or another.

 The Catholic Church, considering Arsinoë in Arcadia to be no longer a residential bishopric, lists it as a titular see.

-Fayyum was the seat of Shahralanyozan, governor of the Sasanian Egypt (619–629).
+Fayyum was the seat of Shahralanyozan, governor of Sasanian Egypt (619–629).

 The 10th-century Bible exegete, Saadia Gaon, thought el-Fayyum to have actually been the biblical city of Pithom, mentioned in Exodus 1:11.

-Around 1245, the region became the subject of the most detailed government survey to survive from the medieval Arab world, conducted by Abū ‘Amr ‘Uthman Ibn al-Nābulusī.
+Around 1245 CE, the region became the subject of the most detailed government survey to survive from the medieval Arab world, conducted by Abū ‘Amr ‘Uthman Ibn al-Nābulusī.

 Faiyum mummy portraits

 Faiyum is the source of some famous death masks or mummy portraits painted during the Roman occupation of the area.
 The Egyptians continued their practice of burying their dead, despite the Roman preference for cremation.
 While under the control of the Roman Empire, Egyptian death masks were painted on wood in a pigmented wax technique called encaustic—the Faiyum mummy portraits represent this technique.
-While previously believed to represent Greek settlers in Egypt, modern studies conclude that the Faiyum portraits instead represent mostly native Egyptians, reflecting the complex synthesis of the predominant Egyptian culture and that of the elite Greek minority in the city.
+While previously believed to represent Greek settlers in Egypt, modern studies conclude that the Faiyum portraits instead represent mainly native Egyptians (source needed), reflecting the complex synthesis of the predominant Egyptian culture and that of the elite Greek minority in the city.